teamdeeson/codex/docs/working-at-deeson/joining-deeson.md

 Successfully completing your first year is a milestone in your work with Deeson and is a great achievement.

-Your pod lead, chapter lead and fellow team members are there to support you to complete your first year.
+Your project leads, chapter lead and fellow team members are there to support you to complete your first year.

 #Before you start